rangv/MarchWorkshop/AzureIoTCentral/README.md

 Shortly after you save the rule, it becomes live.
 When the conditions defined in the rule are met, your application sends a message to the email address you specified in the action.

-> [!NOTE]
-> After your testing is complete, turn off the rule to stop receiving alerts in your inbox.
+> **Note:** After your testing is complete, turn off the rule to stop receiving alerts in your inbox.

 ## Administration